CHAPTER X

 (d) the information contained in the electronic record reproduces or is derived from such information fed into the computer in the ordinary course of the said activities.

-(3) Where over any period, the function of storing or processing information for the purposes of any activities regularly carried on over that period as mentioned in clause (a) of sub-section (2) was regularly performed by computers, whether-
+(3) Where over any period, the function of storing or processing information for the purposes of any activities regularly carried on over that period as mentioned in clause (a) of sub-section (2) was regularly performed by computers, whether-(a) by a combination of computers operating over that period; or

 (b) by different computers operating in succession over that period; or